graalvm/workshops/native-image/what-the-dickens/README.md

 > ### Note: Building on Linux
 > If you are using Linux you don't need to use a multi-stage build and your build times will be faster.
-> You can just build the native executable locally and package it in our deployment container _02-smaller-containers/Dockerfile.linux_
+> You can just build the native executable locally and package it in the deployment container _02-smaller-containers/Dockerfile.linux_
 > as follows:
 > ```bash
+> # Build the native executable again if anything has changed
-> /mvnw -Pnative -DskipTests=true clean package
+> ./mvnw -Pnative -DskipTests=true clean package
 > docker build -f ./02-smaller-containers/Dockerfile.linux --build-arg APP_FILE=target/What_the_Dickens -t What_the_Dickens:distroless.01 .
 > ```

-To build, run the following command from your terminal:
+To build a container image, run the following command:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash